-This test measures uroporphyrinogen (UPG) III synthase to confirm congenital erythropoietic porphyria.
+This test measures uroporphyrinogen (UPG) III synthase to confirm congenital erythropoietic porphyria, which is typically seen in early infancy.
 It does not measure UPG I synthase, the enzyme deficient in acute intermittent porphyria (AIP).
-For AIP (and UPG I synthase), order PBGD_ / Porphobilinogen (PBG) Deaminase, Erythrocytes.
+For AIP (and UPG I synthase), order PBGD_ / Porphobilinogen (PBG) Deaminase, Whole Blood.

 > or =75 Relative Units (normal)

 See The Heme Biosynthetic Pathway in Special Instructions.

 Abnormal results are reported with a detailed interpretation that may include an overview of the results and their significance, a correlation to available clinical information provided with the specimen, differential diagnosis, recommendations for additional testing when indicated and available, and a phone number to reach a laboratory director in case the referring physician has additional questions.

 This test is not useful for ruling out acute intermittent porphyria (AIP) a disorder caused by decreased uroporphyrinogen I synthase (also known as porphobilinogen deaminase).
 For AIP, order PBGD_ / Porphobilinogen Deaminase (PBGD), Whole Blood.

 This test does not reliably distinguish between individuals who are carriers for congenital erythropoietic porphyria (CEP), and are at risk for having an affected child.

 If possible, specimens from patients suspected of having CEP should be drawn prior to blood transfusions; uroporphyrinogen (UPG) III synthase activity in transfused erythrocytes can cause false-negative results.